What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 Some areas of activity are expected to return to normal as the country recovers from the pandemic.
 For example, type 1 A&E attendances in June 2021 were already higher than pre-pandemic levels.
 The backlog of people waiting for care means some activities, such as routine operations, are likely to be affected for years.

-The average day in the NHS
+What does the average day in the NHS look like?

 - All figures are based on 2019/20 data